 New in v20.1: The shortest interval at which

 AS OF SYSTEM TIME can serve follower reads is 4.8 seconds.
 In prior versions of CockroachDB, the interval was 48 seconds.

-The follower reads feature is an enterprise-only feature.
-For insight into how to use this feature to get low latency, historical reads in multi-region deployments, see the Follower Reads topology pattern.
+For instructions showing how to use follower reads to get low latency, historical reads in multi-region deployments, see the Follower Reads Topology Pattern.

 Enable/disable follower reads